-Unrestricted - This is the difference between assets and liabilities that is not reported as Net Investment in Capital Assets, Restricted for Debt Service, or Restricted by Legislation.
+Unrestricted - This is the difference between assets and liabilities that is not reported as Net Investment in Capital Assets, Restricted for Debt Service, Restricted by Legislation or Restricted for Federal and State Grants.

 I. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES - Continued